-Continue reading to learn more about what hackers can do with your phone number and tips for keeping yourself safe.
+Continue reading to learn more about what hackers can do with your phone number, how they can get it in the first place and tips to keep it private.

 What hackers can do with your phone number